Ephesians

 i] Such behavior is "improper for God's holy people."
 It does not reflect Christ, whose image the fellowship bears.

 ii] It denies "inheritance in the kingdom of Christ."
-A believer can slip and fall, but involvement in a life-style of sexual immorality places a person outside God's eternal family.
+A believer can slip and fall, but involvement in a life-style of sexual immorality aligns the believer with those who have no place in God's eternal family.

 iii] It inevitably prompts "God's wrath".
 Sexuality serves to enhance the intimate relationship of marriage, which in turn images the intimacy of the relationship that is possible with God.
 To debase sex stirs God's anger.